 To become certified for this tax credit, you must be a qualified employer.
 A qualified employer is a sponsor (or for group programs, approved participating signatory employers) of an active or probationary NYS RA program.
 If you are not already a NYS RA sponsor, please contact the representative in your area.

-This program is focused on demand occupations throughout the state but excludes construction trades.
+This program is focused on in-demand occupations throughout the State but excludes construction trades.
 RAs in the field of construction are not eligible unless the trade is to be used for the upkeep and maintenance of a facility owned by the business entity employing the apprentice, such as plant maintenance trades.